Choaib-ELMADI/getting-started-with-pic16f877a/README.md

 # Getting Started with PIC16F877A

-Welcome to the **Getting Started with PIC16F877A** repository!
+Welcome to the `getting-started-with-pic16f877a` repository!
 This repository is designed to help you learn about the PIC16F877A microcontroller through a variety of resources and projects.

 ## Repository Structure